ZigaVukcevicDev/k6/03-stress-test/definition.md

 export const options = {
   stages: [
-    // approx. 10% of duration, ramp-up to 1,5-2x of load users { duration: '3m', target: 150 },
+    // approx. 10% of duration, ramp-up to 1,5-2x of the load users { duration: '3m', target: 150 },
     // hold 150 users for 30m
     { duration: '30m', target: 150 },